starkfell/100DaysOfIaC/articles/day.50.building.a.practical.yaml.pipeline.part.7.md

 </br>

-Today, we are going to add the **acr login** command back into the YAML Build Pipeline.
+Today, we are going to add the **acr login** command to a bash script for building and pushing a container into an Azure Container Registry as part of a task in our YAML Build Pipeline.

-Keep in mind that when you separate certain scripts into different pipeline tasks, that you need to ensure that any data you are using/passing between scripts it's accidentally cut off from the next task.
-At the end of each task, the credentials for the task are cleared, but the data from the previous command CAN be passed on to the next task.
-What is actually easiest is to finish up the logic that you were working on in the task first before moving on.

 > **NOTE:** Replace all instances of **pracazconreg** in this article with the name you provided for the Azure Container Registry in **[Part 2](./day.38.building.a.practical.yaml.pipeline.part.2.md)**!